When You're Ready for a Founding AE

 What a great Founding AE does

+A regular AE sells inside a system.
 A Founding AE designs a system while selling.

 First 90 Days for a Founding AE